 A Proud History in Kansas City

-Although Jim and Pete are entrepreneurs in their own right, their proud tradition of service is rooted in their extended company and family history.
+Although in founding Kissick Construction, Jim and Pete were entrepreneurs in their own right, their proud tradition of service is rooted in their extended company and family history.
 This history goes back to 1896 when James H. Kissick started Kissick Transfer Company, an equipment hauling business in Kansas City.
 His two sons, Lloyd Kissick, Sr. and Robert formed the Imperial Transfer & Storage Company in 1915, having both grown up working in their father's firm.
 Primarily a hauling company, the young company also offered warehouse storage, intra-urban bus service and road oiling.
 This business was located in a building at 19th and Central.

 Lloyd Kissick Sr., with his trademark stogie, was a leader of Kansas City's construction industry.
 In 1950 he was the president of the Associated General Contractors of Missouri.
 In the same year he was also the first president of the Heavy Constructors Association of Kansas City and subsequently served three consecutive terms.

 Today Pete Browne, David Kissick and Lloyd J. Kissick, IV, descendants of the elder Kissicks mentioned above, continue to serve the greater Kansas City area as respected contractors.
 Their firm, started in 1994, has sharpened its focus in heavy civil work – earthwork, utilities, structural concrete and foundation piling.
 Their highly regarded Kissick teams are bringing value to clients throughout the midwest.

 The fleet of Imperial trucks and equipment in 1924 or 1925, lined up in front of Imperial's offices at 19th and Central in the crossroads section of downtown Kansas City.
 This building still stands today.
 Click to zoom into this image.